dashfaq/dashfaq.github.io/index.md

 <a name="repurpose-buttons">**So, I have this worthless button now.
 What can I do with it?**</a> <sup>[[#repurpose-buttons](#repurpose-buttons)]</sup>

-> If you wan to throw it away or sell it, you can disassociate it from your account on the "[Content and Devices](https://www.amazon.com/mn/dcw/myx.html#/home/devices/1)" menu.
+> If you want to throw it away or sell it, you can disassociate it from your account on the "[Content and Devices](https://www.amazon.com/mn/dcw/myx.html#/home/devices/1)" menu.
 Click the `...` button and select "Deregister".

 > Alternatives to throwing them out: